thoughtspot/thoughtspot.github.io/pages/end_user_guide/end_user_search/about_attributes_and_measures.md

 ---
-title: [elephant]
+title: [Column types and search results]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
+summary: "Searches in ThoughtSpot use columns that are defined as either attributes or measures."
 sidebar: mydoc_sidebar
 ---
-# About attributes and measures

-Searches in ThoughtSpot use columns that are defined as either attributes or measures.

 ThoughtSpot identifies search columns as either attributes or measures.
-For several chart types, your search needs to contain a certain number of attributes and a certain number of measures.
+The columns you choose impact your search results.
+That's because several chart types expect that your search contains a certain number of attributes and a certain number of measures.

 ## Attributes